-As of April 2006, the Village of Jackson had two plans for the community: SEWRPC Community Assistance Planning Report No. 10.
-Land Use and Arterial Street System Plans for the Village of Jackson (December 1976), and the Village of Jackson and Town of Jackson Revenue Sharing Agreement and Cooperative Boundary Plan (September 1999).
+As of April 2006, tThe Village of Jackson adopted a comprehensive plan titled, "A Comprehensive Plan for the Village of Jackson: 2050" in November 2019.
+The plan was prepared with assistance from SEWRPC and updates the Village comprehensive plan adopted in 2009. had two plans for the community: SEWRPC Community Assistance Planning Report No. 10, Land Use and Arterial Street System Plans for the Village of Jackson (December 1976), and the Village of Jackson and Town of Jackson Revenue Sharing Agreement and Cooperative Boundary Plan (September 1999).